tripledoublev/global-dialogues/Data/Documentation/PRI_GUIDE.md

     - Low consensus: < 20% agreement
   - Calculates proportion of votes against consensus
   - Lower scores indicate better reliability (requires inversion in final calculation)

+### 5. Length of Response (Not implemented)

+### 6. Response reading time (Not implemented - dataset not available)
+- **Description**: Time from seeing Response options and selecting a vote (Agree/Disagree or Preference).
+Can also compute on Poll Options especially for longer questions.
+Requires dataset with timestamps on loading Response options and voting (not yet available).

+### 7. LLM Judgment of question responses
+- **Description**: Given combination of the entire dialogue guide and the participant's responses to open-ended questions, give a confidence score from 0.0 to 1.0 on how confident the survey administrators can be that the participant was being earnest in their responses.

 ## Implementation